python-namibia/python-namibia.github.io-2016/pages/pages-root-folder/index.md

   text: "PyCon Namibia invites you to take part - as a volunteer, a speaker, a sponsor or just as an attendee.
 Join us in Windhoek for the world's newest PyCon."
 permalink: /index.html
 ---
+PyCon Namibia will be hosted at the main Windhoek campus of the University of Namibia, and runs from the Monday 25th to Friday 29th of January